⚡ WholeTech

 Bruce Todd

-Served during a period of significant economic growth and development.
+Significant economic growth and development.
 Advocated for environmental protections and the Save Our Springs ordinance era.

 1988 – 1991